User Guide

 Example of background for scoreboard:

-How to correctly display Tenths of a second in OBS
+How to display tenths of a second in OBS

 1. Install the plugin Advanced Scene Switcher